It can be challenging to find the best baby and toddler snowsuits because snowsuits are made with different conditions in mind.

-It’s available in six vibrant colors, which both boys and girls should love.
-The suit isn’t as thick as some, but should be sufficient for an uberactive toddler or limited time outside at one stretch.
-The pants also have extra padding at the knees, for a little extra protection while they play in the snow.
+It’s available in 12 vibrant colors, which both boys and girls should love.
+The suit isn’t as thick as some but should be sufficient for an overactive toddler or limited time outside at one stretch.

 Best for Skiing

-Skiing, or sledding, is a must-do winter activity for kids!
-Outerwear that allows free movement is a must for active children — particularly when skiing.
+Skiing and sledding are must-do winter activities for kids!
+Outerwear that allows free movement is necessary for active children — particularly when skiing.

-The iXtreme two-piece ski suit is insulated and water resistant, which should keep your little one both warm and dry for days out on the slopes.
+The iXtreme two-piece ski suit is insulated and water-resistant, and it does a great job of keeping little ones warm and dry for days out on the slopes.
 Numerous size and color combinations are available, so there’s sure to be one that’s just right for your toddler.

-The pants are dungaree-style, so they will cover the chest and the adjustable straps will keep them in place.
+The dungaree-style pants will cover the chest, and the adjustable straps keep them in place.
 The jacket has a nice insulated hood, two pockets, and a strong zipper.
-This outfit is ideal to keep your go-getter warm and happy during their snow activities.
+This outfit is ideal for keeping your go-getter warm and happy during snow activities.

 Best for Infants and Small Babies

 Sharing the joys of a winter wonderland with your new bundle of joy is priceless.
-But keeping him or her warm is crucial.
+But keeping them warm is crucial.

-The zipper runs asymmetrically from midway on the leg up to the chin, making it easy to take off or put back on when it’s time to change their diaper.
-Also, the hand and feet cuffs turn down to add an extra layer of protection for mini extremities.
+The zipper runs asymmetrically from midway on the leg up to the chin, making it easy to take off or put back on for diaper changes.
+You can also roll down the hand and feet cuffs to add an extra layer of protection for mini extremities.

-One of the best things about the suit is that it can easily be used in a stroller.
-And did I mention those adorable little bear ears?
-Who could resist that?
+One of our favorite things about the suit is that it is easy to use in the stroller as it isn’t very bulky.
+And did we mention those adorable little bear ears?

 Best Baby Snowsuit for Girls

-This Pink Platinum suit comes in a beautiful color combination of lilac and plum.
-It also has a long zipper which should make it easier when dressing your little lady.
+This Pink Platinum suit comes in a beautiful combination of lilac and plum.
+It has a long zipper that makes it easier to dress your little lady.

-The suit also features a large hood with faux-fur trim — a great feature for keeping the wind chill out and your baby cozy within.
+The suit also features a large hood with faux-fur trim, which is great for keeping the wind chill out and your baby cozy.

 Best with Ears

-With cute animal ears on the jersey-lined hood, this outfit takes your baby’s winter-cuteness to a whole new level.
-You can choose from a range of colors, depending on whether you have a prince or a princess at home.
+With cute animal ears on the jersey-lined hood, this outfit takes your baby’s winter cuteness to a new level.

-It has a soft, polyester sherpa fabric, which feels like lambs wool but dries quicker and isn’t as heavy.
-Perfect for a quick outing in a winter wonderland.
+The outer layer of soft polyester sherpa fabric feels like lambs wool but dries quicker and isn’t as heavy.
+This suit is perfect for a quick outing in a winter wonderland.

-It’s a footed design, so no need for bootees — this will appeal to younger adventurers who haven’t found their snow legs yet.
+The footed design means there’s no need for boots, which appeals to younger adventurers who haven’t found their snow legs yet.